 Farmworker Justice, since its inception in 1981, has filed lawsuits on behalf of farmworkers and their organizations, often in collaboration with other advocates and attorneys to maximize impact.
 Some of the cases address systemic labor abuses committed by agricultural employers and seek to establish a precedent or pattern that will affect many farmworkers and employers around the country.
 Many of our cases are lawsuits against federal government agencies for adopting illegal policies that harm farmworkers and their family members.
 These cases involve immigration, labor rights, the H-2A agricultural guestworker program, occupational safety standards, and pesticide safety standards.
 We also support cases brought in state courts and join in on amicus curiae (friend of the court) briefs in the U.S. Supreme Court and courts of appeals to educate judges about farmworkers and the challenges they experience.
 Our litigation docket of recent cases is available here.

 League of United Latin American Citizens (LULAC) v.
-Wheeler 899 F.3d 814, 816 (9th Cir.
+Wheeler 899 F.3d 814 (9th Cir.
 2018); Pesticide Action Network North America v.
 Environmental Protection Agency, 798 F.3d 809 (9th Cir.
 2015) (lawsuit against EPA’s use of chlorpyrifos) (pending in the U.S. Court of Appeals for the 9th Circuit).

 Peri & Sons Farms, Inc. v.
 Acosta, No. 1:19-cv-00034-TJK (D.D.C.
-2019), appeal filed by plaintiffs in the U.S. Court of Appeals for the District of Columbia.
-(Intervention to defend against grower lawsuit on H-2A program wage regulations.)
+2019), appeal withdrawn (intervention to defend against grower lawsuit on H-2A program wage regulations).

 La Clinica de La Raza et al. v.
 Trump, Case No. 3:19-cv-4980 (N.D.
-Calif. filed 08/16/19) (lawsuit against Trump “public charge” immigration policy).
+Calif. filed Aug.
+16, 2019) (lawsuit against Trump “public charge” immigration policy).

-Farmworker Justice is one of ten plaintiffs suing in a lawsuit to stop the Trump Administration to stop the Department of Homeland Security from implementing its new immigration regulation regarding the “public charge” policy.
-The new policy, set to take effect October 15, would prevent many low-income people from being granted immigration status based on the supposed likelihood that they would become a “public charge,” under a harsh new definition of that term.
+Farmworker Justice is one of ten plaintiffs suing in a lawsuit to stop the Trump Administration from implementing its new immigration regulation regarding the “public charge” policy.
+The new policy, which was set to take effect October 15, 2019, would prevent many low-income people from being granted immigration status based on the supposed likelihood that they would become a “public charge,” under a harsh new definition of that term.
 The plaintiff organizations would be harmed in carrying out their mission to serve affected individuals.
-Several states’ attorneys general also filed a lawsuit.
+Several states’ attorneys general also filed a lawsuit in the same court.
 The attorneys for FJ and other plaintiffs include the National Immigration Law Center, Western Center on Law and Poverty, National Health Law Program and Asian Americans Advancing Justice-Los Angeles.

 Farmworker Justice v.
-U.S. Department of Agriculture, Case no. 1:19-cv-01946 (D.D.C. filed 06/28/19) (Freedom of Information Act case).
+U.S. Department of Agriculture, Case no. 1:19-cv-01946 (D.D.C. filed June 28, 2019) (Freedom of Information Act case).

 Jose Martinez-Cuevas v.
 DeRuyter Bros.
 Dairy, Inc. Case No. 96267-7 (Wash.
-2019) (Challenge to state overtime law excluding farmworkers)
+2019) (challenge to state overtime law excluding farmworkers)

 Farmworker Justice and Prof. Marc Linder submitted an amicus curiae brief in support of the claim that Washington State law violates farmworkers’ state constitutional rights by excluding them from overtime pay.
 The amicus brief focuses on the racially discriminatory motive in the origins of the exclusion of farmworkers from labor-protective legislation.

 U.S. Department of Homeland Security, et al v.
-Regents of the University of California, Case No. 18-15068 (U.S. 2019) (Legality of DACA Program)
+Regents of the University of California, 140 S.Ct.
+1891 (2020) (Legality of DACA Program).

-Farmworker Justice is an amicus curiae with other civil rights and immigrants rights organizations in the case challenging the Trump Administration’s rescission of the Deferred Action for Childhood Arrivals (DACA) program, under which the Obama Administration granted relief from deportation for undocumented immigrants who were brought to the U.S. as children.
+Farmworker Justice was an amicus curiae with other civil rights and immigrants’ rights organizations in the case challenging the Trump Administration’s rescission of the Deferred Action for Childhood Arrivals (DACA) program, under which the Obama Administration granted relief from deportation for undocumented immigrants who were brought to the U.S. as children.
 This amicus brief was drafted by the Lawyers’ Committee for Civil Rights under Law and the Venable law firm.

 Kansas v.
-Garcia, Case No. 17-834 (U.S. 2019) (immigrant workers’ rights).
+Garcia, 140 S.Ct.
+791 (2020) (immigrant workers’ rights).

 Jimenez v.
 GLK Foods, LLC; Ramirez v.
 GLK Foods, LLC, Case No. 1:2012cv00209 and -00210 (E.D.
 Wis. filed 2012) (Successful class actions for sauerkraut processing workers from Mexico).

-The Chicago firm Hughes Socol Piers Resnick & Dym and Farmworker Justice succeeded in two class action two lawsuits charging Wisconsin-based GLK Foods, the world’s largest sauerkraut producer, with federal and state wage and employment law violations in its hiring and employment of more than 200 H-2B temporary foreign workers between 2006 and 2011.
+The Chicago firm Hughes Socol Piers Resnick & Dym and Farmworker Justice succeeded in two class action lawsuits charging Wisconsin-based GLK Foods, the world’s largest sauerkraut producer, with federal and state wage and employment law violations in its hiring and employment of more than 200 H-2B temporary foreign workers between 2006 and 2011.
 After rulings in favor of the workers by the federal district court, and the filing of notices of appeal by the defendants, the cases were settled on the merits and on attorneys fees and expenses.
-Funds were distributed to the workers, all of whom are in Mexico, in 2018 and 2019.
+Funds were distributed to the workers, all of whom were in Mexico, in 2018 and 2019.

 The facts leading up to the case began in 2011 when GLK hired H-2B workers from Mexico to cut raw cabbage at a sauerkraut processing facility.
 In the fall of 2011, just before a new DOL regulation would have required an increase in H-2B wages nationwide, GLK fired all of the workers that it had brought into the United States (the Jimenez plaintiffs) and replaced them with migrant workers from Florida.
 At the time they were fired, the H-2B workers had worked for only six or seven weeks, not enough to repay debts they incurred to pay illegal recruitment fees and visa and transportation expenses that GLK never reimbursed.
 GLK also notified workers still in Mexico (the Ramirez plaintiffs), who had already obtained visas at their own expense, that their services would no longer be needed, breaching their employment agreements.
 In these and other ways, GLK violated the Fair Labor Standards Act, the Migrant and Seasonal Agricultural Worker Protection Act, the Wisconsin Migrant Labor Act, and state contract law.

-Judge Greisbach issued final judgment on September 29, 2017, including damage awards to the plaintiff classes totaling over $1.1 million in damages and prejudgment interest.
+Judge Greisbach issued final judgment on September 29, 2017, including awards to the plaintiff classes totaling over $1.1 million in damages and prejudgment interest.
 Defendants appealed to the U.S. Court of Appeals for the Seventh Circuit.

 Through mediation, the case on the merits was settled subject to notice to the class members and court approval.
 Final judgements were entered in the two cases on September 29, 2018, including prejudgment interest.
-The court also approved a plan, paid for by the defendants, for distribution of the damages to class members, all of whom are in Mexico.
+The court also approved a plan, paid for by the defendants, for distribution of the damages to class members, all of whom were in Mexico.
 The class members, numbering about 240, are receiving a total of $930,000.
 Following mediated negotiations, the attorneys fees were settled for $845,000 in September 2018.
 Farmworker Justice received $202,000 and the remainder went to lead counsel at Hughes Socol Piers Resnick & Dym, Ltd.

 PCUN v.
 Pruitt, Case No. 17-CV-03434 (N.D.
 Cal. filed June 4, 2017); 293 F. Supp.
 3d 1062 (N.D.
 Cal.
 2018) (Certified Pesticide Applicator Rule litigation).

 Rural & Migrant Ministry v.
 EPA, Case No. 1:18-cv-04743 (S.D.N.Y 2018) (successful challenge to the EPA’s delayed implementation of worker protections)